shizakhalidi/Bayesian-Network-for-predicting-heart-disease/README.md

 # Bayesian-Network-for-predicting-heart-disease

+This Bayesian Ntwork file is developed in and will work in GeNie Software

 ## Description:
 Following is a simplified description of causal relationships of heart disease amongst patients.
 Heart diseases can be caused by a number of factors.
 One such factor is high blood pressure,